target/mmk-ui-api/docs/README.md

 Obviously this is a simple rule.
 A great source of rules for Digital Skimming YARA rules is [Jérôme Segura's repo](https://github.com/malwareinfosec/webskimmers/tree/main/YARA_rules).
 Currently, Merry Maker has just one YARA file for the skimmer rules.
 New rules can simply be appended to the end of it.

 ### Example Payload Rule
 Merry Maker also supports writing YARA rules to be run against network traffic.
-The two that are included will need to be customized to be useful.
+The [two that are included](https://github.com/target/mmk-ui-api/blob/main/scanner/src/rules/ioc.payloads.yara) will need to be customized to be useful.
 These rules look for a fake credit card to be present in the browser's traffic.
+The first one looks for it in plaintext, the second one looks for it in base64.

 ```
 rule ioc_payload_checkout_clear_cc {